 I brought this concept to life by displaying objects alongside their related sensors and connections.
 For example, selecting a beacon would display its corresponding properties — such as battery life and visibility — on the right side, thus enabling intuitive adjustments and immediate understanding.

-For example: If it’s a camera you can see its network, the port and set auto-iris (ability to compensate for large variations in light levels), ultimately making all objects like actors on a stage.
+If it’s a camera you can see its network, the port and set auto-iris (ability to compensate for large variations in light levels), ultimately making all objects like actors on a stage.

 I created a second view in 3D to show the impact of the system in real time.
 In this example, the red circle represents the beacon on the actor's neck, while the blue box shows the camera’s field of view.
 If the actor’s head was cut off in the frame, it would appear as a mistake.
 To prevent this, I designed a feature allowing the human operator to manually adjust the camera frame in relation to the sensor, ensuring precise and professional framing.